Revenger/MORCC/README.md

 * Core has been CAD designed.

 # Maintainer info
-MORCC project was started and is maintained by Mark Smithdale, AKA Revenger / drguild on online forums You may not claim MORCC as your own project as I wish to be acknokedged for my work.
+MORCC project was started and is maintained by Mark Smithdale, AKA Revenger / drguild on online forums.

+You may not claim MORCC as your own project as I wish to be acknokedged for my work.

-You are allowed modify MORCC designs in any shape or form as long as changes are shared publically and can be listed in a way that everyone benefits
+You are allowed modify MORCC designs in any shape or form as long as changes are shared publically and can be listed in a way that everyone benefits.

 You may not sell MORCC or make a profit of other peoples designs, as modules can be created by anyone, they are not your own work.

 You MUST include attribution to all the developers of modules you use in a project.

-The above info is not to limit the creativity of MORCC, but to ensure everyone that participates in the design is acknoledged and respected for there contrbutions
+The above info is not to limit the creativity of MORCC, but to ensure everyone that participates in the design is acknoledged and respected for there contrbutions.

 If anyone is doing something negativly that impacts the MORCC community please let us know.